DominicBreuker/uda_ml_nano_capstone/report/report.md

                   metrics=['accuracy'])
 ```

-The architecture loosely follows the architecture of LeCun 1998 [^L_1998].
+The architecture loosely follows the architecture of LeCun 1998 <sup>14</sup>.
 I use two convolutional layers, followed by max-pooling, followed by two dense layers.
 I use ReLUs as non-linearities, dropout at various levels to avoid overfitting and softmax loss since we do classification.

-One difference to LeCun 1998 [^L_1998] is the use of ReLUs.
+One difference to LeCun 1998 <sup>14</sup> is the use of ReLUs.
 These non-linearities did not exist at the time but are very popular nowadays.
 Thus, I chose them for this project.
 Another difference is dropout, which I use as a regularization strategy.
 Notice that I did not specify any L1 or L2 regularizers.
 I found dropout to be sufficient already during my initial experiments.

-As an optimizer, I chose ADADELTA, which has been successfully applied for MNIST in the literature [^Z_2012].
+As an optimizer, I chose ADADELTA, which has been successfully applied for MNIST in the literature <sup>17</sup>.
 When applying neural networks, it is often cumbersome to tune the learning rate to the problem at hand.
 If configured too high, the model will not converge to a local optimum.
 If set too low, it will converge very slowly.
-Many techniques have been developed to dynamically adjust the learning rate during training (e.g., Momentum [^RHW_1986] or ADAGRAD [^DHY_2011]).
+Many techniques have been developed to dynamically adjust the learning rate during training (e.g., Momentum <sup>15</sup> or ADAGRAD <sup>16</sup>).
 Using an approximation of the Hessian that can be computed efficiently (i.e., doubling compute time compared to vanilla SGD), the ADADELTA method can adjust learning rates automatically.
-Compare the technical report for details [^Z_2012].
-The Keras documentation recommends to not change ADADELTA's parameters, which is why I left them at their defaults [^KERAS].
+Compare the technical report for details <sup>17</sup>.
+The Keras documentation recommends to not change ADADELTA's parameters, which is why I left them at their defaults <sup>18</sup>.

 ### Benchmark

-MNIST has been studied extensively in the literature, which is why plenty of benchmarks are available [^WIKI_MNIST].
+MNIST has been studied extensively in the literature, which is why plenty of benchmarks are available <sup>5</sup>.
 As discussed before though, the dataset from Kaggle has a smaller training set and a larger test set as compared to the literature.
 Thus, I defined my benchmark in section "Problem Definition" above relative to the Kaggle leaderboard.
 I will optimize my model until I achieve a score of 0.99229, which means being in the Top100 on the leaderboard below the score at which Kaggle officials suspect cheating.

 ## III.
 Methodology